tannergaucher/photography-nft-platform/README.md

 ### Escrow Contract

+The escrow contract interacts with the print contract and the marketplace contract.

 The artist acts as an escrow agent.
-The artist accepts the transaction when the former owner accepts the bid and mails the print to the artist, at which point the artist accepts the transaction and mails the print to the new owner.
+The artist accepts the transaction when the former owner accepts the bid and mails the print to the artist, at which point the artist accepts the transaction and mails the print / transfers ownership to the new owner.

-- Holds the NFT in third party custody until the transaction is complete
+- Escrow contract and print contract

+  - When a collector accepts a bid on a print, they initiate the process through the marketplace contract
-- Handles the transfer of the NFT from the former owner to the artist
+  - The marketplace contract then instructs the print contract to transfer the print from the collector's address to the escrow contract's address.

+- Escrow contract and marketplace contract

+  - After the print is sent to the escrow contract, the marketplace contract communicates with the escrow contract to inform the artist / escrow agent, about the pending resale.
+  - The escrow agent approves the resale on receiving the print, the marketplace contract is informed

+- Escrow contract and the new buyer

+  - New buyer sends the payment to the escrow contract
+  - Escrow contract sends the royalty payment to the artist
+  - Escrow contract sends royalty payment to the former owner
-- Handles the transfer of the NFT from the artist to the new owner
+  - Escrow contract transfers print ownership to the new buyer